 What are my investment option choices?

 The Program offers a wide variety of professionally managed investment options ranging from conservative to aggressive in risk/return potential.
-Once you have decided a total amount to contribute, you will instruct Great-West Retirement Services to invest that money in any combination of the available investment options that you believe can help you meet your financial goals.
+Once you have decided a total amount to contribute, you will instruct Empower Retirement to invest that money in any combination of the available investment options that you believe can help you meet your financial goals.
 You can choose from among a diverse array of 18 investment options:

 How do I make investment option changes?

 If your investment goals change, you can change the dollar amount that you invest in each option, and you can also change the options you invest in.
 Just use your PIN and Social Security Number to access this Web site or call KeyTalk, toll free at (866) 457-2254, press "1."
 2 Both services enable you to:

 Can I participate in the County's 457 Program

 Yes.
 You can now contribute the maximum amount allowed each year to your 457 program and your 401(k) or 403(b) program ($16,500 to each program in 2009) if eligible to participate in both programs.